Lucas-Prates/blockcpd/README.md

 ### Reference

-This package is an implementation of the method and heuristics discussed in the [paper](https://arxiv.org/abs/2111.10187) submitted to the Journal of Applied Statistics, currently available as a pre-print.
+This package is an implementation of the method and heuristics discussed in the [paper](https://arxiv.org/abs/2111.10187), currently available as a pre-print.
 For citation purposes, see the reference below.

 Prates, L., Lemes, R. B., Hünemeier, T., & Leonardi, F. (2021).
 Population based change-point detection for the identification of